At College 101, you will have the opportunity to advance your career by building connections with Fisher faculty and staff.

 A Free, Firsthand College Experience

-College 101 not only gives you the chance to get ahead academically and financially, but it also gives you the opportunity to carve out your place at Fisher College.
+College 101 gives you the opportunity to earn college credits completely cost-free even before you start your junior or senior years of high school!
+This program not only gives you the chance to get ahead academically and financially, but it also gives you the opportunity to carve out your place at Fisher College.
 Learn more about College 101 and how it can benefit you.

-You take your College 101 courses with a cohort of other high school students who become your friends for the summer, and possibly even at Fisher.
+You take your College 101 courses with a cohort of other high school students who become your friends for the summer, and possibly even for your future at Fisher.

 This course will introduce students to the principles, concepts and techniques involved in the four basic functions of management:planning, organizing, leading, and controlling.
 A historical review of management theories and philosophies will be included.
 Special emphasis will be placed on individual and group behavior, communications, leadership, motivation, culture, and ethics as they relate to management practices and the decision making process.